With spring underway, weeds are starting to grow in earnest under your fruit trees.

-If you have a look at the ingredients on these colourful bottles, you’ll find that many of them contain a chemical called glyphosate, which is much more devilish than the weeds (read what we’ve previously written about this pervasive chemical here).
+If you have a look at the ingredients on these colourful bottles, you’ll find that many of them contain a chemical called glyphosate.
+In our opinion, this is much more devilish than the weeds.
+Read what we’ve previously written about this pervasive chemical here.

-Or, if you don’t fancy chemicals, you may have spent many hours of your life pulling up weeds.
+If you don’t fancy chemicals, you may have spent many hours of your life pulling up weeds.

 One of the major ways that organic gardens and farms differ from those that use chemicals like herbicides is that we appreciate the many benefits that weeds can provide.

-Unfortunately in many gardens, it’s still routine to use herbicides to kill every weed in sight.
-This is a terrible pity, as it can do quite a bit of damage to the ecosystem (not to mention the now well known risks to human health).
+Unfortunately, in many gardens, it’s still routine to use herbicides to kill every weed in sight.
+This is a terrible pity, as it can do quite a bit of damage to the ecosystem (not to mention the now well-known risks to human health).

-On farms this is because monoculture systems that rely on artificial inputs like fertilisers see growing anything other than the target crop as a disadvantage.
+On farms, this is because monoculture systems that rely on artificial inputs like fertilisers see growing anything other than the target crop as a disadvantage.

-It also ignores the many environmental benefits of weeds: primarily the fact that their roots talk to each other and even swap genetic material, as explained by Dr. Christine Jones in this fascinating masterclass.
+It also ignores the many environmental benefits of weeds.
+The primary one is the fact that their roots talk to each other and even swap genetic material, as explained by Dr. Christine Jones in this fascinating masterclass.

-They may provide habitat for insect pests, they make handy ‘ladders’ into the trees for crawling insects like earwigs and garden weevils, they can make it harder to work around your tree, and if you’re unfortunate enough to possess the “neat gene” the provide a constant source of friction.
+They may provide habitat for insect pests.
+They make handy ‘ladders’ into the trees for crawling insects like earwigs and garden weevils.
+They can make it harder to work around your tree.
+And if you’re unfortunate enough to possess the “neat gene” they provide a constant source of friction.

 Like most things in gardening and farming, deciding how to manage your weeds and understorey plants is a matter of weighing up the pros and cons.

 Since being exposed to the revolutionary ideas of Dr. Jones, we’re moving much more towards establishing permanent garden beds of flowers, herbs and vegetables under our trees to out-compete the “weeds”.
 We’re also working closely with our Grow Great Fruit members to do the same.

 - Grow something useful that you want.
 We aim for a mix of flowers, vegetables, grasses (for maximum organic matter), legumes (for nitrogen fixation from the atmosphere) and culinary herbs (for the different nutrients they ‘mine’ from the soil).
-You may already have useful plants growing among the weeds that naturally occur, but if you’re not sure whether you do, or how to recognise them, you may find the short courses Learn to Love Your Weeds or Weed Therapy useful.
+You may already have useful plants growing among the weeds that naturally occur.
+If you’re not sure whether you do, or how to recognise them, you may find the short courses Learn to Love Your Weeds or Weed Therapy useful.
 The Guide to Edible Flowers is another great resource to help you decide what to plant.